aws/karpenter-provider-aws/website/content/en/preview/concepts/disruption.md

 {{% /alert %}}

 ## Automated Methods

-* **Expiration**: Karpenter will annotate nodes as expired and disrupt nodes after they have lived a set number of seconds, based on the NodePool's `spec.disruption.expireAfter` value.
+* **Expiration**: Karpenter will mark nodes as expired and disrupt them after they have lived a set number of seconds, based on the NodePool's `spec.disruption.expireAfter` value.
 You can use node expiry to periodically recycle nodes due to security concerns.
 * [**Consolidation**]({{<ref "#consolidation" >}}): Karpenter works to actively reduce cluster cost by identifying when:
   * Nodes can be removed because the node is empty
   * Nodes can be removed as their workloads will run on other nodes in the cluster.